murphy-slaw/Lilligant/README.rst

 Transitive Dependencies
 -----------------------

-Lilligant exposes Cardinal Components and `ooo lib <https://modrinth.com/mod/owo-lib>`_ as transitive API dependencies for developer convenience.
+Lilligant exposes Cardinal Components as transitive API dependencies for developer convenience.
 Downstream mods still need to add a dependency on them.